tom-barone/discontent/docs/architecture.md

 ### Link

-A `String` of the domain that represents the website, for example `"www.google.com" or "blog.myspecialplace.com"`.
+A `String` of the hostname that represents the website, for example `"www.google.com" or "blog.myspecialplace.com"`.

-[See here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) for a good explanation of the different pieces in the URL:
+[See here](https://developer.mozilla.org/en-US/docs/Web/API/Location/hostname) for a good explanation of the different pieces in the URL:
 <br/><img height=70 src="../docs/assets/URL_description.png" alt="Structure and components of a URL"></img>

-_Right now all voting just happens on the domain, but there could be a future where Discontent allows voting on paths underneath the domain.
-This mean being able to vote on individual Medium articles for example._
+_Right now all voting just happens on the hostname, but there could be a future where Discontent allows voting on full URL paths.
+This would mean being able to vote on individual Medium articles for example._

 ### Vote

 An `Integer` that's either a +1 or -1, stored with a `Timestamp` when the vote was made.
+Always associated with a `User` and a `Link`.

 ### Timestamp